-The Nunavut Impact Review Board was established as an Institution of Public Government responsible for assessing the potential ecosystemic and socio-economic impacts of project proposals in the Nunavut Settlement Area and Outer Land Fast Zone (together referred to as the "designated area" under the NuPPAA) as described in Articles 10, 11, 12 and 13 of the Nunavut Agreement and the project assessment provisions of the NuPPAA.
+The Nunavut Impact Review Board was established as an Institution of Public Government responsible for assessing the potential ecosystemic and socio-economic impacts of project proposals in the Nunavut Settlement Area as described in Articles 10, 11, 12 and 13 of the Nunavut Agreement and the project assessment provisions of the NuPPAA.
 Article 12, Section 12.2.4 of the Nunavut Agreement and s.
 22 of the NuPPAA also authorizes the NIRB to carry out such additional functions as may be set out in legislation.